c-razo/Cloud-Freedom/docs/mobile-app-integration.md

    - For **Android**: [Google Play - Nextcloud](https://play.google.com/store/apps/details?id=com.nextcloud.client)
 2. Install the app on your device.

+> 📷 **Add Screenshot Here**: Show the app listing on the App Store and Google Play for easy recognition.

 ---

 ## Step 2: Connect to Your Cloud Storage